haswellr/DarzPuzzler/Darz/Assets/Resources/StageDefinitions/README.md

 * **Entrance[e]**: The tile where the character will be located at the beginning of a stage.
 There must be exactly one entrance per stage.
 * **Boulder[b]**: A pushable object.
 When a character moves onto a tile with a boulder, the boulder is pushed off into the next tile.
 A boulder may be pushed into water to turn it into dirt.
 * **Exit[x]**: If the character reaches this tile, they have completed the stage.
+* **Fire Floor[f]**: This tile has fire spouts which toggle on and off every X seconds.
+When on, entering the tile will kill the character.
+When off, it will have no effect.
+* **Gate[g[COLOR]]**: This tile is impassable unless the character possesses the matching key.
+Specify the color in brackets, like g[Red].
+* **Key[y[COLOR]]**: This tile holds a key of a certain color which the character can pick up and carry.
+Specify the color in brackets as with gates.

 Example:
 2